raspberrypilearning/push-button-stop-motion/worksheet.md

         camera.stop_preview()
     ```

-1. Now set up your animation subject (e.g. LEGO) and run the Python script to begin.
+1. Now set up your animation subject (e.g. LEGO) ready to start the stop motion animation.
+1. This time, do not run the program from IDLE (it will be impossible to break out of the loop).
+Instead, return to the terminal window and enter `sudo python animation.py`.
 1. Press the button to capture the first frame, then rearrange the animation subject and press the button again to capture each subsequent frame.
-1. Once all the frames have been captured, hit `Ctrl + C` in the IDLE prompt (not the code window) which will terminate the program.
+1. Once all the frames have been captured, hit `Ctrl + C` which will terminate the program.

 ## Step 7: Compile the video

 1. Now use the `avconf` command to compile each frame in to a video.
-Enter the following line in to the terminal window.
+Carefully enter the following line in to the terminal window.

     ```bash
     avconv -y -f image2 -r 10 -i animation/frame%02d.jpg -c:v libxvid -aspect:v 16:9 -q:v 5 animation.mp4